-Stella's aim to produce paintings that could be absorbed in a single glance is similar to the goal of the Flash Lab experiments.
+a single glance is similar to the goal of the Flash Lab experiments.
 His initial solution was to create symmetrical compositions of a single, simple geometric form.
 Later in his career, he came to the realization that the mind could actually take in more visual complexity at once than he had originally assumed, and he began creating complicated compositions of multiple shapes.
 At first glance, it seems impossible to reconcile the chaotic drift in his paintings of the 1990s with the rational geometry of his canvases of the 1960s.
-Upon greater scrutiny, one discovers that Stella devised two contrasting systems of organization to stabilize each type of painting; he bridled the fluctuating spatial occurrences in works such as the Mitered Mazes and Concentric Squares of the 1960s and the Diderot series, 1974 (galleries 2, 5, 7, 8, 9) by containing them within the simple geometry of the square, whereas he unified the complex arrangements in the abstractions of the 1990s (gallery 7 and curve) into a single image by keeping the perceptual space of each shape at a consistent, measurable distance from the viewer.
+Upon greater scrutiny, one discovers that Stella devised two contrasting systems of organization to stabilize each type of painting; he bridled the fluctuating spatial occurrences in works such as the Mitered Mazes and Concentric Squares of the 1960s and the Diderot series.
+1974 (galleries 2,5,7,8,9) by containing them within the simple geometry of the square, whereas he unified the complex arrangements in the abstractions of the 1990s (galleries 7 and curve) into a single image by keeping the perceptual space of each shape at a consistent, measurable distance from the viewer.
 The organization boils down to: complicated space bound within a simple geometric form, or a maximum of complicated shapes counterbalanced by simple pictorial space in which all elements maintain a constant position.
 Both methods produced works that can be perceived with a single glance.